Choochmeque/tauri-plugin-notifications/README.md

 # Tauri Plugin Notifications

-A Tauri v2 plugin for sending system notifications on desktop and mobile platforms.
-Send toast notifications (brief auto-expiring OS window elements) to your user with support for rich content, scheduling, actions, and channels.
+A Tauri v2 plugin for sending notifications on desktop and mobile platforms.
+Send toast notifications (brief auto-expiring OS window elements) with support for rich content, scheduling, actions, channels, and push delivery via FCM and APNs.

 ## Features